KernalPenguino/KernalPenguino.github.io/README.md

 # TheSheepster.github.io
-A website to showcas my projects here on https://github.com/TheSheepster
+A website to showcase my projects here on https://github.com/TheSheepster